Walsh Hills Subdivision

 The proposal is for a 19-lot PRD and a 94-lot ULS, for a total of 113 lots overall.
 Three usable open space tracts are proposed, and two critical areas tracts.
 The proposal will include new internal roadways, frontage improvements to Terrace Avenue, street trees, utility improvements, a park for residents, and critical areas enhancement.

 Above is a rendering of the proposed site with landscaping.
 See a larger version of this image by clicking "Landscape Plan" in the list below.
+PLEASE NOTE this landscape plan does not reflect the updated site layout.
+Please see the PRD Site and Preliminary Plans for changes to the site design.

 The City has received a number of comments from the public following the Notice of Application.
 Below is a summary of the comments received, along with a brief response from staff.